-The algorithm briefly alluded to above is used, for example, in the PriNCe code [? ? ] for UHECR propagation.
-Similar idea is employed in the TransportCR code [? ].
-A code for high-energy gamma-ray and electron transport called DINT [? ] also employs a similar idea.
+The algorithm briefly alluded to above is used, for example, in the PriNCe code [195, 196] for UHECR propagation.
+Similar idea is employed in the TransportCR code [197].
+A code for high-energy

 These methods can only be applied to the one-dimensional case, not being suitable for the more general three-dimensional with magnetic-field effects when directional dependence is required.
 That is when MC methods come in handy.